-The renewed - academic and political - discussion, in the 1990s, on the democratic deficit of international relations and on the necessity of establishing a parliamentary dimension to the United Nations also instigated a debate on the role of the IPU as part of a prospective reform process of the UN.
-Again, there were those within the Union attributing the position of a real future world parliament to it (Holtz 2002: 303-304; Roche 2003)15 but there were also those who openly negated the political feasibility of such a function and pleaded for a parliamentary dimension of the IPU to the UN in the sense of a mere representation of parliaments at the global level (Johnsson 1995: 20-29) - a function certainly required, but leaving unresolved the question of representation of citizens.
-Nevertheless, this discussion led to an (ongoing) internal and external reform process within the IPU aimed at making it more relevant, topical and visible in order to help it taking on such a parliamentary dimension.
-The internal reform process included a restructuring of the IPU organs without, however, making them too progressive.
-External reform encompassed the strengthening of cooperation between the IPU and the United Nations through the conclusion of a
+The renewed-academic and political-discussion in the 1990s on the democratic deficit of international organizations and on the necessity of establishing a parliamentary dimension to the United Nations also instigated a debate on the role of the IPU as part of a prospective reform process of the UN.
+Again, there were those within the Union attributing to it the position of a real future world parliament (Holtz 2002, 303-4; Roche 2003),14 but there were also those who openly negated the political feasibility of such a function and pleaded for a parliamentary dimension of the IPU to the UN in the sense of a mere representation of parliaments at the global level (Johnsson 1995, 20-29)-a function certainly required, but leaving unresolved the question of the representation of citizens.
+15 Nevertheless, this discussion led to an (ongoing) internal and external reform process within the IPU aimed at making it more relevant, topical and visible in order to help it take on such a parliamentary dimension.
+However, the internal reform process included a restructuring of the IPU organs without making them too progressive.
+16 External reform encompassed the strengthening of co-operation between the IPU and the United Nations through the conclusion of a co-operation agreement between the two organizations in 1996;17 of other co-operation agreements with UN programmes, trust funds, specialized agencies and departments; 18 the opening of an IPU office in New York representing the Union at the UN in March 1998;19 the granting of observer status to the Union at the UN General Assembly, including the right to circulate its official documents in the Assembly, in 2002 (UN GA 2002a, 2002b); an annual parliamentary hearing at the UN General Assembly, since 2007 jointly organized with the UN; numerous other joint conferences with international and regional organizations; and the organization of a Conference of Presiding Officers of National Parliaments in 2000 prior to the Millennium Summit of Heads of State and Government and a Second World Conferences of Speakers of Parliaments in 2005 on the eve of the High-Level Meeting of Heads of State and Government with the support of the UN.